 Drugs can have a wide range of effects on the body, depending on the type of drug and how it is used.
 Drugs interact with chemicals and receptors in the brain, causing different effects.
 The body then metabolizes the drug or breaks it down into simpler molecules, known as metabolites, which can be eliminated more easily.
 In some cases, these metabolites can also affect the body.

-Users may develop amphetamine tolerance with increased consumption, abstinence is primarily emotional, but users may experience mild physical withdrawal that includes feelings of depression, lethargy, and extreme hunger.
-Benzodiazepines are prescription-only drugs under the Drugs Act.
-They can be abused and bought illegally on the black market.
-They are usually prescribed for the short-term treatment of anxiety and sleep problems.
+When energy levels drop, users may experience anxiety, irritability, restlessness, and dizziness.
+Tolerance to drugs can develop with increased consumption.
+Abstinence is primarily emotional, but users may experience mild physical withdrawal symptoms such as depression, lethargy, and extreme hunger.
+Benzodiazepines are prescription-only drugs that can be abused and bought illegally on the black market.
+They are usually prescribed for short-term treatment of anxiety and sleep problems.

 Low doses do not usually lead to tolerance, but large amounts can cause tolerance to develop rapidly.
 Benzodiazepines are illegal unless prescribed by a GP and are currently a class C drug in Jersey.
 When taken, users initially feel slightly stimulated and after successive inhalations feel less inhibited and less controlled.
 Hallucinations and loss of consciousness can occur.
 Sudden death syndrome is a rare risk that occurs more frequently among young people when they use refrigerants for air conditioning, butane, propane and some sprays.